← Back to Blog

 The DePIN (Decentralized Physical Infrastructure Networks) sector is growing rapidly—Aethir's analysis projects physical AI infrastructure as a major growth area, while Tiger Research identifies crypto-robotics as an emerging sector.

 The technical primitives exist.
-What's missing is adoption.
+What's missing is applying them to AI identity verification for robotics.

 The Open-Source Alternative and Its Limits